mattskinosix/dotfiles/README.md

 this is my personal neovim configuration, I love this configuration very much and use it for all my projects adding support for various languages ​​if necessary.

 # Plugin
-In particular, the configuration currently contains the following plugins
+In particular, the configuration currently contains the following plugins with packer as packege manager

 - dashboar-nvim
 - chadtree